 For an island whose economy is partially based on tourism, this is a strange attitude to adopt.

 One reason for this remarkable behavior is that Martinique is more attached to Europe than any other islands in the Caribbean.
-Martiniquans have always had a strong affiliation with France, and in 1974, the island was officially made a Region of France.
+Martinique has always had a strong affiliation with France, and in 1974, the island was officially made a Region of France.

 So, on Martinique you aren't dealing with West Indians or true Caribbean islanders.

-Instead, you're dealing with a lot of nasty French-speaking people who have a high unemployment rate partly because the average tourist doesn't appreciate the treatment there.
-Even most of the cruise lines avoid Martinique, literally passing it by for neighboring Dominica and St. Lucia.
+Instead, you're dealing with a lot of unfriendly French-speaking people who have a high unemployment rate partly because the average tourist doesn't appreciate the treatment they receive.
+Even most of cruise lines avoid Martinique, literally passing it by for neighboring Dominica and St. Lucia.